zqfang/zqfang.github.io/2020-06-13-stats-hierachial-models/index.md

 - $\epsilon$: the variation in height that cannot be explained by the linear relationship with age.

-However,  If we try to use above model for the complete set of data, the fit will be very poor (see figure above)
+However,  If we try to use the model above for the complete set of data, the fit will be very poor (see figure above)

-To make model more realistic, we allow the intercept in above model to vary from subject to subject.
+To make model more realistic, we allow the intercept in the model above to vary from subject to subject.

 New multilevel model: